 GTmetrix doesn’t tell you the full story.
 Let’s take a look at the same site inspected with Google Chrome’s inspector:

 You can now see clearly how the CSS files in group (1) are being preloaded.
-The same CSS files are then loaded into the page, group (2), but their size is now 0 because they are being loaded from cache (i.e no data has been transferred over the network).
+The same CSS files are then loaded into the page, group (2), but their size is now 0 because they are being loaded from cache (i.e, no data has been transferred over the network).

-Same goes for the JS files in group (3) - they are preloaded and scheduled to be loaded.
+The same goes for the JS files in group (3) - they are preloaded and scheduled to be loaded.
 They are preloaded with their actual sizes.

-As a conclusion, GTmetrix will show resources with size 0 simply because they have been preloaded, not because these files are indeed 0 bytes.
+In a conclusion, GTmetrix will show resources with size 0 simply because they have been preloaded, not because these files are indeed 0 bytes.

 Because of the unique way NitroPack preloads these files, they are not blocking the main thread, hence why GTmetrix doesn’t seem to show the rest of the requests.
-This, however, is a decision made by the creators of GTmetrix and there’s nothing we can do about it.
+This, however, is a decision made by the creators of GTmetrix, and there’s nothing we can do about it.